iitrabhi/fenics-docker/README.md

 docker build --target notebook -t fenics_notebook .
 ```

-Note: you should replace the variable `/path/to/this/repo` with the path of the folder that contains the Dockerfile. e.g. If  `D:\Codes\fenics-docker-master `contains your code then to start the command line interface you have to run: `cd D:\Codes\fenics-docker-master`
+Note: you should replace the variable `/path/to/this/repo` with the path of the folder that contains the Dockerfile. e.g. If  `D:\Codes\fenics-docker-master `contains your code then you have to run: `cd D:\Codes\fenics-docker-master`

 ## Running